 Cooking for one or two can be frustrating, since most options are larger, family-friendly portions.
 And small portions you find in the store are mostly packaging and not quality.
 Lately I’m entertaining the idea of eating healthier [had to happen sooner or later], which generally means cooking at home.

 I’ve been noticing an upsurge in small portion ideas, which can save you from ordering out often [and save money].
 What’s more, learning to cook [or just cook more dishes] is a great skill!

-I’ve enlisted a great blogger friend Joelen, whom I met through the wonderful Meetup¬†What’s Cookin’ Chicago group.
-She shares easy-to-follow recipes [and if you join the Meetup, you'll get first-hand experience cooking or tasting!] which we’ll highlight here often.
+I’ve enlisted a great blogger friend Joelen, whom I met through Meetup.
+She shares easy-to-follow recipes [and if you join the Meetup, you’ll get first-hand experience cooking or tasting!].
 She’s also on Twitter.
 Here’s a great one on some tasty and easy freezer meals for the cold winter months: